 In Pennsylvania certain vaccines are mandatory for your kids to have for the first day of school.
-Some of those include-- Measles, Tetanus, Hepatitis B, a form of Chicken Pox, and HPV.
+Some of those include-- Measles, Tetanus, Hepatitis B, and Chicken Pox.
 The required shots may vary by age and grade, but if your student is not up to date on their shots-- they may not be able to attend their first day of school.

 State Health Officials say certain shots are essential to the safety of your kids, and that it's an important step to protect yourself an your loved ones against serious disease.